kaubu/my-languages/My Languages/Artein/Grammar.md

 *Simple* noun stems **must** be one syllable, and **must** begin and end with a consonant.

 The accent will ***almost* always** fall on the stem’s nucleus vowel, rather than the declension or prelude.
 In compound stems, the accent is always marked by default, and almost always falls on the head (e.g. in mailbox the head would be 'box', since above all, it is a box).

+The accent is not mandatory in simple words if the stress falls on the second-to-last (penultimate) syllable.
 ## Case
 Artein has five cases: absolutive (ABS), ergative (ERG), genitive (GEN), vocative (VOC), and dative/prepositional (DAT/PREP, prefer PREP).